aument-lang/aument/docs/tour.md

 ## Modules

 You can import files using the `import` statement.
-Note that all files are executed separately and you cannot directly use an imported file's variables/functions (unless exported).

 ```
 // importee.au